 - Ground floor

-- kitchen, dining room, sitting room with electric fire, television room, five bedrooms (1 double with 5’ bed, 1 double, 3 twins), bathroom with separate shower cubicle, table-tennis room.
+- kitchen, dining room, sitting room with electric fire, television room, five bedrooms (2 doubles with 5’ beds, 3 twins), bathroom with separate shower cubicle, table-tennis room.

 - Other floor